 - behavioral questions

-For optimal results, you should use a combination of interview challenges and never rely on just one of them.
-This gives you the ability to evaluate a person’s skills and traits with a number of techniques.
+For optimal results, you should use a combination of coding challenges for jobs and other types of assessments.
+Never rely on just one of them because you can’t evaluate a person’s skills and traits without a number of techniques.

-The best way to make interviews meaningful in tech is to design them in a way to evaluate real skills used on a daily basis.
+The best way to make hiring coding challenges meaningful in tech is to design them in a way to evaluate real skills used on a daily basis.
 To do that, you need coding tests which are:

 - based on a work sample